 "Now I shall fulfill my primary task."

 It raised its right hand, dull black in hue.
 Blue-white lightning sprayed from several spikelike points that circled its wrist, arcing into the doctor's body.
-Margolis' back arched, his muscled contorting painfully, and his brain went into a fugue state.
+Margolis' back arched, his muscles contorting painfully, and his brain went into a fugue state.

 Nuada, was the last coherent thought that filled his mind.
 This was my work.